 My name is Noreen Asekenye from Uganda.
-I am a children’s writer and the founder of Tell a Story Foundation, a nonprofit organization using stories to influence change in communities.
+I am a children’s writer and the founder of Tell a Story Foundation, a nonprofit organization using stories and acts of charity to influence change in communities.

 My writing began early in lower primary school